programmingwithprince/calculator/README.md

 # calculator
 This is a simple web based calculator.
+It is made up of pure html ,css, javascript .
+You can do simple calculations with this.
+Hope you will like this.....